Human Resources Management Program

 Julia Polsinello '15

-Her tasks include checking the job employment mailbox, logging any possible applicants into the system for approval from her supervisor, serving as a job fair representative for the company, and helping with on-board orientation for new hires.
+Her tasks included checking the job employment mailbox, logging any possible applicants into the system for approval from her supervisor, serving as a job fair representative for the company, and helping with on-board orientation for new hires.

 After graduation, she hopes to use this internship as a tool to figure out which division of human resources might be best for her.